freight-hub/tiller/Readme.md

 * Modeling entire typed hierarchies through sub-documents or references
 * Ability to include serializers/deserializers to modify the structure of a JSON document in the database
 * Modern `async`/`await` API to evade callback hell
+* Add indexes right in the class definition

 ## Installation
     $ npm install tiller --save